Review by Frank Plowright

 Miles Hyman’s illustrations evoke a similar atmosphere, conveying both the opulence of an ennobled city on the road to recovery, and its seedier side, using similar lighting effects in a nice nod to the film.
 His period evocation is superb, and he has a lovely way with a character, his Greene noble and enigmatic, yet simultaneously deceitful and seedy.

-As noted, Hard Case graphic novels consistently defy expectation, and this is more spy thriller than crime themed, but intellectually engaging, beautifully observed and memorable, a fitting companion to Greene’s own work.
+As noted, Hard Case graphic novels consistently defy expectation, and Fromental has constructed The Prague Coup to resemble a Greene novel, with a succession of meetings and conversations punctuated by occasional violence, but more often than not just the threat of it.
+As such it’s more spy thriller than crime themed, but intellectually engaging, beautifully observed and memorable, a fitting companion to Greene’s own work.
 He’d probably appreciate it.